 Download KeyPirinha (free)

-Launchy is another open source keystroke Launcher and has separate variants for Windows, Mac, and Linux.
-The app has a basic design like any other app in this list but stands out in terms of app customization and web search.
-It provides lots of options like auto open the app, delay in response etc.
+Launchy is another open-source Launcher and has separate variants for Windows, Mac, and Linux.
+The app has a minimal layout but stands out in terms of customizations and web searches.
+In terms of customizations, apart from the normal ones, you get additional options like auto open the app, delay in response, etc.

 Launchy seems to be accurate with the search but this comes with a slight delay.
 At times, the delay is so prolonged that I thought the search string itself is invalid.
 It also searches the web but the response is so slow that it’s not at all convenient.